Strategic Dynamic Pricing with Network Effects: Preliminary Characterizations

+\end{lemma} This relation is defined by noting that a buyer $i$ with valuation equal to $v_t^{(i)}$ must be indifferent between buying at round $t$ and waiting until round $t-1$.

-\end{lemma} \begin{proof} The proof is presented in Appendix \ref{App:Proof:Lem:buyer'sbehavior}. \end{proof} The sequence $\{v^{(i)}_t\}_{t=1}^{T+1}$, $i \in [n]$ depends on the history of the game and Lemma \ref{Lem:buyer'sbehavior} provides an indifference condition for it, whose boundary conditions (with convention) are $v^{(i)}_{T+1} = 1$.
+The sequence $\{v^{(i)}_t\}_{t=T+1}^{1}$, $i \in [n]$ depends on the history of the game and Lemma \ref{Lem:buyer'sbehavior} provides an indifference condition for it, with boundary conditions $v^{(i)}_{T+1} = 1$, $i \in [n]$.
 This is because in the first period, the seller and buyers have not yet learned anything about buyer $i$'s valuation.

-In the next example we illustrate the main challenges in analyzing the equilibrium of this game which are the possibility of having multiple equilibria as well as having a complicated expected revenue which must capture $(T+1)^n$ many cases corresponding to each of $n$ buyers purchasing at any of $T$ rounds (or not purchasing).
+Note that each buyer faces an inference problem regarding the valuation of the other buyers.
+In particular, if round $t$ with history $H^t$ is reached and a buyer $j$ has not purchased the item, then all buyers know that $v^{(j)}$ belongs to $[0, v^{(j)}_t)$ with cumulative density function